American Military and Wartime Art

 Emory University, Department of English post on the World War I propaganda poster "Enlist," by Fred Spear.
 Accessed August, 2015.

-Femininity in Propaganda blog page by Ariana H. posted in May, 2011 discussing the propaganda poster "Enlist," by Fred Spear.
-Accessed August, 2015.
+Femininity in Propaganda blog page by Ariana H. posted in May, 2011 discussing wartime propaganda posters.
+Accessed November, 2015.

 Gardner's Photographic Sketchbook of War E-book from Cornell University Library.
 Accessed August, 2015.